by Dr. Andrew Neville

 The best way for patients to heal from this ubiquitous, frustrating, and misunderstood condition is with support from those closest to them.

 Clymer Healing Center has assisted over 12,000 patients in 52 countries for 47 years.
-For over 15 years, I have consulted with adrenal patients on the phone, via Skype, or in my office.
+For almost 2 decades, I have consulted with adrenal patients in my Pennsylvania office, or by phone or video.
 The treatment of Adrenal Fatigue is what I do, all day, every day.

 Adrenal Fatigue develops because of a combination of genetic vulnerability and enough chronic stress to overwhelm such genetics.
 This condition takes many years to develop, and the early symptoms are often medicated by well-meaning, yet narrow-minded doctors.